jbernadas/react_matrix_rain_clock/README.md

 It will take a while, so grab a cup of your favorite beverage.

 This can appear like a screensaver by making the web browser full-screen.
 To do this click the 'F11' key on keyboard and then refresh with 'F5' key.

-Enjoy.
+Make it rain.